XinematiX offers as a special feature the option of calling up groups of three sounds simultaneously and combining them in various ways.

 Fortunately, there exist tools to overcome this problem.
 See the following three typical examples.

 The first one is an easy-to-use USB-C hub from Satechi.
 See the figure on the left, which is self-explanatory.
-There exist also other companies producing such hubs, e.g. RREAKA or GIISMO.
+The advantage of this hub is that it can be connected directly to the iPad or iPhone without a cable.

 Alternately it is possible to send MIDI Data from your iPad or iPhone via Bluetooth.
 This Yamaha Bluetooth Hub requires an additional power adapter.
 The picture at the left shows how to connect the different elements.
 The disadvantage of this tool is that you have to renew the Bluetooth connection every time you restart it.